Peter Rachman: In popular culture

 The 1989 single "Sheriff Fatman" by Carter the Unstoppable Sex Machine, which rails against slum landlords and their intimidatory tactics used against tenants, mentions Rachman in the lyrics:

 There's bats in the belfry.
 The windows are jammed.

 The toilets ain't healthy.
 He don't give a damn.

 Just chuckles and smiles.
 Laughs like a madman.

 A born again Rachman.
 Here comes Sheriff Fatman.

-Rachman's practices are also said to be one of the inspirations for the song Get 'Em Out By Friday (1972) by progressive rock band Genesis.
+Rachman's practices are also said to be one of the inspirations for the song "Get 'Em Out By Friday" (1972) by progressive rock band Genesis.

 Rachman's life served as the basis for Peter Flannery's play "Singer" about the rise and fall of Holocaust survivor turned slumlord, Peter Singer.
-While the play is inspired by Rachman's life, it take many creative liberties, turning it into a tragic dramedy.
+While the play is inspired by Rachman's life, it takes many creative liberties, turning it into a tragic dramedy.

+The character Sandor Kovaks in the 2008 novel The Clothes on their Backs by Linda Grant is inspired by and based on Peter Rachman.

+Rachman is a character in the second of Alan Moore's Long London series, I Hear A New World.

 Personal life and death

 Rachman was denied British citizenship.
 As his home city was transferred from Poland to the Ukrainian Soviet Socialist Republic (part of the Soviet Union) in February 1946, he became stateless.

 Rachman married his long-standing girlfriend Audrey O'Donnell in March 1960 but remained a compulsive womaniser, maintaining Mandy Rice-Davies as his mistress at 1 Bryanston Mews West, W1, where he had previously briefly installed Christine Keeler.
 After suffering two heart attacks back-to-back, Peter Rachman died in Edgware General Hospital on 29 November 1962, aged 43.
 He was buried at the Bushey Jewish Cemetery in Bushey, Hertfordshire.